Continuous measurement-based holonomic quantum computation: Zeno-effect-induced holonomic quantum computation

 \subsection{Continuous-path holonomy}

 The holonomic procedure described in \cref{sec:proj_meas} involves making projective measurements after every small rotation by $\delta\phi$.
-Although that should work in principle, it is hard (and somewhat unnecessary) to perform a sequence of strong projective measurements after every rotation.
+Although that should work in principle, it is hard (and somewhat unnecessary) to perform a sequence of strong projective measurements in rapid succession.
 Since the rotation angle is small, we can perform continuous weak measurements of the stabilizers while also simultaneously rotating them.
-To do that, we define angular velocity
+To do that, we define the ``angular velocity''